 Bava Batra 94 – Acceptable Percentage of Inferior Merchandise

-If one sells grain to his fellow, the buyer accepts upon himself one quarter of a kav in a se'ah measure, which translates into 1/24; for figs he accepts ten wormy ones per one hundred; for a cellar of wine he accepts ten barrels of souring wine per hundred.
-All these are general guidelines in the absence of a prevailing local custom, however, if there is an accepted custom, then it is binding.
+If one sells grain to his fellow, the buyer accepts upon himself impurity of one-quarter of a kav in a se'ah measure, which translates into 1/24; for figs, he accepts ten wormy ones per one hundred; for a cellar of wine, he accepts ten barrels of souring wine per hundred.
+All these are general guidelines without a prevailing local custom; however, if there is an accepted custom, it is binding.

-If the buyer suspects that the grain contains more impurities than 1/24 and begins to sift it, and it is found that it contains more than the allowed 1/24, he may sift all the grain and return now ALL the impurities to the seller.
-Really one expects to receive good quality grain, only that he would not bother to sift.
-Once he started sifting, however, he can continue to sift all.
+If the buyer suspects that the grain contains more impurities than 1/24 and begins to sift it, and it is found that it contains more than the allowed 1/24, he may sift all the grain and return ALL the impurities to the seller.
+Really, one expects to receive good quality grain, only that he would not bother to sift.
+Once he starts sifting, however, he can continue to sift all.

-Art: Giovanna Garzoni - A Plate of Figs
+Art: A Plate of Figs by Giovanna Garzoni

 Sunday, November 22, 2009